svaksha/aksh/README.md

-# Episteme
+# EPISTEME
-Episteme repo is my bibliography of useful resources for learning science.
+The Episteme repo is my bibliography of useful resources for learning science.

+## Download

 # LICENSE